Who This Guide Is For

 Understanding Inadmissibility Bars

-The Immigration and Nationality Act (INA) defines various bars to re-entry after an overstay.
-These bars depend on the length of unlawful presence and the circumstances under which you left the United States.
+The Immigration and Nationality Act (INA) defines bars to re-entry that come from two separate statutory provisions.
+Which one applies depends on the length of unlawful presence and the circumstances under which you left the United States.

-- A 3-year bar applies if you accrued more than 180 days but less than 1 year of unlawful presence and leave the U.S. voluntarily before removal proceedings.
+- A 3-year bar applies if you accrued more than 180 days but less than 1 year of unlawful presence and leave the U.S. voluntarily before removal proceedings begin.

-- A 10-year bar applies if you accrued 1 year or more of unlawful presence.
+- A 10-year bar applies if you accrued 1 year or more of unlawful presence and then depart.

-- Permanent inadmissibility may apply if you accrued more than 1 year of unlawful presence and reentered or attempted to reenter without being admitted.
+- Permanent inadmissibility may apply if you accrued more than 1 year of unlawful presence in total and then reentered or attempted to reenter without being admitted.
+This bar carries much harder waiver rules than the 3- and 10-year bars, so the distinction matters.

 Important: If you are subject to a re-entry bar, you must consider the impact on your future immigration plans and explore options such as waivers or waiting out the bar period.